 We have to emphasize just how important it is that your manufacturing business turns up as close to the top of the first search engine results page as humanly possible.
 Typically, the first 10 results on the page for a given search query will receive about 90% of the click-through rate.

 This is done by utilizing SEO best practices to generate leads.
 SEO is critical to any company vying to attract qualified traffic via an online search.
-In layman’s terms, SEO is a methodology of strategies and tactics used to increase the volume of visitors – aka traffic – to a website by obtaining a high-ranking placement in the search results page of a search engine.
+In layman’s terms, B2B SEO is a methodology of digital strategies & tactics used to increase the volume of visitors – aka traffic – to a website by obtaining a high-ranking placement in the search results page of a search engine.

 More Opportunity for Credibility Through Publicity